 I went to a Secondary Modern School in the industrial West Midlands during the late sixties.
 There were two schools on our site one a Grammar School and the other was mine!
 As school kids we all walked up the same school drive together but at the top we split and went either left or right!

-The `grammar grubs` as we affectionately called them went to the right and I went to the left!
+The `grammar grubs` as we affectionately called them went to the left and I went to the right!
+They had a swimming pool, we didn’t!
 I used to `bunk off` from my classes as often as possible by sneaking off across the sports fields and making my way to the old airport to watch the footballers of Walsall football club training on open fields.
 These were the stars of my youth – these were the men I looked forward to seeing out on the football pitch every week at Fellows Park home to the Saddlers.

 Like many other council estate kids I had failed my eleven plus miserably.
 Not many kids from my estate passed at that time because we were never given too much encouragement by our teachers to achieve and our parents were too busy working.